-2.6 Expenses
+2.8 Expenses

-All expenses, including management fees, are recognised in the consolidated statement of comprehensive income on an accruals basis.
+All expenses, including management fees, are recognised in the Consolidated Statement of Comprehensive Income on an accruals basis.

-2.7 Finance income and finance expense
+2.9 Interest income and interest expense

-Interest income and expense are recognised within "finance income" and "finance costs" in the consolidated statement of comprehensive income using the effective interest rate method.
+Interest income and expense are recognised within "finance income" and "finance costs" in the Consolidated Statement of Comprehensive Income using the effective interest rate method.
 The effective interest method is a method of calculating the amortised cost of a financial asset or a financial liability and of allocating the interest income or interest expense over the relevant period.
 The effective interest rate is the rate that exactly discounts estimated future cash payments or receipts throughout the expected life of the financial instrument, or a shorter period where appropriate, to the net carrying amount of the financial asset or financial liability.
 When calculating the effective interest rate, the Group estimates cash flows considering all contractual terms of the financial instrument (for example, pre-payment options) but does not consider future credit losses.
 The calculation includes all fees and points paid or received between parties to the contract that are an integral part of the effective interest rate, transaction costs and all other premiums or discounts.

-2.8 Group formation expenses
+2.10 Group formation expenses